-"What is still description in any other art is already a metaphor in the art of sound."
-Eduard Hanslick already pointed out in his book Vom Musikalisch-Schöne (1854) the special role of metaphors for the understanding of music.
-From sound to metaphor, the metaphors-theoretical discussions of the 20th and 21st centuries take hold and make them fruitful for an analytical approach to music.
-The study shows ways in which the principle of metaphor can be expanded into a fundamental reflection model for musical analysis.
-For this purpose, various examples of Beethoven's and Schumann's character constellations are examined in terms of their metaphor-like nature: the transfer of concrete music passages into a metaphor-containing description, the relation of theme and variation in instrumental music as a model of a music-internal, non-linguistic metaphor and the symbiosis of music and language in the titled piano piece and in the art song.
-The book explores the possibilities and limits of integrating the metaphorical dimension into the analytical procedure and reflects it methodically.
-It opens musical analysis perspectives on and with the help of metaphor.
+“What is still a description in any other art is already a metaphor in the art of music.”
+Eduard Hanslick already pointed out the special role of metaphors in understanding music in his work Vom Musikalisch-Schönen (1854).
+From sound to metaphor takes up the metaphor-theoretical discussions of the 20th and 21st centuries and makes them fruitful for an analytical approach to music.
+The investigation shows ways in which the principle of the metaphor can be expanded into a basic reflection model for musical analysis.
+For this purpose, using examples of Beethoven's and Schumann's music, various constellations of signs are examined for their metaphor-like nature: the transfer of specific musical passages into a metaphor-containing description, the relation of theme and variation in instrumental music as a model of a music-internal, non-lingual metaphor and the symbiosis of music and language in the titled piano piece and in the art song.
+The book explores the possibilities and limits of an integration of the metaphorical dimension into the analytical procedure and reflects them methodically.
+It opens music-analytical perspectives on and with the help of the metaphor.

 SubjectsMusic / Musicology / Music Theory / Metaphor / Aesthetics /